PFasano99/EnviromentalSimulation/README.md

+To develop this project the following has been used:
+- IDE             | Visula Studio 2019
+- IDE             | Visual Studio Code
+- Game engine     | Unity version 2020.1.4f1
+- 3D Modelling    | Blender version 2.79   |
-**Warning: not every model and textures in this project have been made by me, some have been downloaded from other sources.**
+**not every model in this project have been made by me**
+- Graphics editor | Krita version 4.4.8    |
+**not every texture in this project have been made by me**